Misleading special offers

 - Gather your evidence by taking date marked photos of the product before and during the offer and keep receipts

-- Complain to the supermarket and give them your evidence
+- Complain to the retailer and give them your evidence

 - Complain to your local trading standards department

-The current pricing practices of supermarkets must comply with the Consumer Protection from Unfair Trading Regulations, which ban misleading actions.
+The current pricing practices of retailers must comply with the Consumer Protection from Unfair Trading Regulations, which ban misleading actions.

-The regulations also give consumers rights to redress, including the right to undo a contract and receive a refund, the right to a discount and an entitlement to seek damages.
+The regulations also give you the right to redress, including the right to undo a contract and receive a refund, the right to a discount and an entitlement to seek damages.